 A portion of the Company's sales and purchases are denominated in U.S. dollars which results in foreign currency exposure related to fluctuations between the Canadian and U.S. dollars.
-Foreign currency forward contracts can be used from time to time to mitigate risks associated with forecasted USD merchandise purchases sold in Canada.
+Foreign currency forward contracts can be used from time to time to mitigate risks associated with forecasted U.S. dollar merchandise purchases sold in Canada.